elusivecodes/FrostDateTime/README.md

 **Start Of Month**

-Set the date to the first millisecond of the month in current timezone.
+Set the date to the first millisecond of the month in current timeZone.

 ```javascript
 date.startOfMonth();